cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 #Examples

 This appendix provides a non-normative example of a COSE full message signature and an example of a COSE_Sign1 message.
-This section follows the formatting used in
-{{RFC8152}}.
+This section is formatted according to the extended CBOR diagnostic format defined by {{RFC8610}}.

 The programs that were used to generate the examples can be found at https://github.com/cose-wg/Examples.